MohamedZaton/people_tmdb/README.md

 ☑︎ When a person entry is selected, a Details view is opened with the basic person info and grid view of his/her movies posters.

-☑︎ When movie is selected, a Poster view in another Screen and from top-right you can download orignal image.
+☑︎ When movie is selected, a Poster view is opened another Screen and from top-right you can download orignal image.

 ☑︎ State management -> Getx .